Arts and Culture

 Your Community.
 Your Voice.
 Your Public Art.

+The public art implementation planning process is designed to bring an artful touch to public spaces, gathering places and projects.
 Following on the Arts and Culture Master Plan, the city is looking for the best opportunities to bring an artful touch to Dunwoody's public spaces, gathering places and projects.
-The first step is a survey to gather ideas from all who live or work in Dunwoody.
-The survey will help the planning team understand the community’s goals and how art projects can support them.
+A public survey conducted in the spring of 2020 will help the planning team understand the community’s goals and how art projects can support them.

 In October 2018, the City of Dunwoody completed its Create Dunwoody Arts and Culture Master Plan, which stated that arts, culture and placemaking can be economic drivers and civic catalysts, while providing educational benefits and cultural legacies for the community.
 Two of the key recommendations were to step up public art and placemaking projects.